fedebarabas/fedebarabas.github.io/_posts/projects/2018-03-25-name_similarity.md

 categories: projects
 modified: 2016-06-01T16:28:11-04:00
 tags: [python, pandas, pca]
-comments: true
-share: true
-read_time: true
 image:
   header: 2018-03-25-name_similarity.png
   teaser: 2018-03-25-name_similarity.png
 ---

-Analysis of the similarity of names in terms of its use evolution in Argentina between 1922 and 2015.
+Evolution usage-based similarity of names in Argetnina.

 ## How do we measure the similarity of names in terms of the evolution of their use over time?